osquery/osquery/docs/wiki/deployment/logging.md

 If a query identifies multiple state changes, the batched format will include all results in a single log line.
 If you're programmatically parsing lines and loading them into a backend datastore, this is probably the best solution.

-To enable batch log lines, launch osqueryd with the `--log_result_events=false` argument.
+To enable batch log lines, launch osqueryd with the `--logger_event_type=false` argument.

 Example output of `SELECT name, path, pid FROM processes;` (whitespace added for readability):